Create and deliver personalized experiences across digital properties at scale

 Login as tenant administrator, navigate to setup home from setup application or setup home in hamburger menu.
 Click on Authentication, Click on the SAML radio button and click on next.
 Provide the value as shown in following image:

-Head to the URL SAML Login URL which is in the above image.
-You will get redirected to the Salesforce login page.
+Head to the SAML Login URL which is in the above image.
+You will get redirected to the Okta login page.

 With the increasing importance of authentication in cloud-based applications, it's important to give your users the options they want.
 With Rollbase you can easily give your customers what they're looking for with SAML-based authentication.
 Let us know how this is working for you in the comments below.